≡ Menu

 Indiana’s Medical Imaging Mentors

-Sam Callis, author, MHA, RDMS, RDCS, RVT, DMS, is a former instructor and Clinical Coordinator at University of Southern Indiana, and author of the book “Diagnostic Medical Sonography – The Definitive Guide to Planning Your Career“.
+Sam Callis, author, MHA, ACS, RDMS, RDCS, RVT, is a former instructor and Clinical Coordinator at University of Southern Indiana, and author of the book “Diagnostic Medical Sonography – The Definitive Guide to Planning Your Career“.

 In the interview she conducted with us she passed on her thanks to her former employer and alma mater, the University of Southern Indiana: “I also want to recognize and thank the exceptional faculty at the University of Southern Indiana for years of education, guidance, and inspiration, particularly the College of Nursing and Health Professions’ Diagnostic Medical Sonography and Health Administration Programs.”